 The word simile came from the Latin word similes which means like or likeness.
 Simile is an expression of similarity between different object.
 A simile compares two separate concepts, ideas things, or objects through the use of a clear connecting word such as “like” or “as.”
-When we place two things side by side to compare with regard to some quality common to them we use simile.
-Comparisons words like and as, are used to compare similarity between tow objects.
+When we place two things side by side to compare regarding some quality common to them we use simile.
+Comparisons words like and as, are used to compare similarity between two objects.

 Common examples of simile are:

 - His heart is as hard as rock.